nicholaswilde/recipes/docs/desserts/cake/dominique-ansel's-chocolate-cake.md

 ### Step 2

-Place the first circle of chocolate biscuit in the bottom of the ring on the sheet pan and brush lightly with half the rum syrup.
+Place the first circle of [chocolate biscuit][1] in the bottom of the ring on the sheet pan and brush lightly with half the [rum syrup][2].
 Press the cake with your fingers while you’re doing this to ensure that the cake is not soaked but damp and lightly moistened with the syrup.

 ### Step 3

-Using a ladle, pour half the dark chocolate mousse over the cake, pressing the top gently with the bottom of the ladle to make sure the mousse is even.
+Using a ladle, pour half the [dark chocolate mousse][3] over the cake, pressing the top gently with the bottom of the ladle to make sure the mousse is even.

 ### Step 4